ericoporto/agstoolbox/README.md

 - launching link to online AGS manual, and forums
 - detect AGS editors installed through other means (but not manage them)
 - see how much storage each AGS Editor is using.
+- add folders as project libraries (may contain `game.agf` files)
+- allow listing game projects in libraries, with version used in `game.agf`

 ## how it (will!) works